 Smoking and Any Substance Use.
-Estimates of substance use (other than tobacco) among cancer populations range from 2% to 35%.255 Data from the National Survey on Drug Use and Health (NSDUH) gathered during 2015-2018 show that adults with substance use disorders, both with and without cancer, have higher prevalence of cigarette smoking than do adults without substance use disorders.256 In this population-based research, adults reporting a past-year cancer diagnosis (N = 1,571) and those without a past-year cancer diagnosis (N = 168,540) were categorized according to current (past month) smoking and past-year substance use, which included use of alcohol, cannabis, methamphetamines, hallucinogens, inhalants, tranquilizers, cocaine, heroin, prescription pain relievers, simulants, and sedatives.
-Current smoking was more common among those without a past-year cancer diagnosis (15%), which the study authors attribute to smoking cessation in response to a cancer diagnosis.
-Current (past-year) substance use was also more common among those without a past-year cancer diagnosis (4.6%).
+Estimates of substance use (other than tobacco) among cancer populations range from 2% to 35%.
+Data from the National Survey on Drug Use and Health (NSDUH) gathered during 2015-2018 show that adults with substance use disorders, both with and without cancer, have higher prevalence of cigarette smoking than do adults without substance use disorders.
+In this population-based research, adults reporting a past-year cancer diagnosis (N = 1,571) and those without a past-year cancer diagnosis (N = 168,540) were categorized according to current (past month) smoking and past-year substance use, which included use of alcohol, cannabis, methamphetamines, hallucinogens, inhalants, tranquilizers, cocaine, heroin, prescription pain relievers, simulants, and sedatives.
+Current smoking was more common among those without a past-year cancer diagnosis (24%) than in those with a past-year cancer diagnosis.
+Current (past-year) substance use was also more common among those without a past-year cancer diagnosis (7.9%) than in those with a past-year cancer diagnosis (4.6%).
 Further, among those with a past-year cancer diagnosis, individuals with a current substance use disorder were more likely to smoke (47%) than were those who did not report current substance use (13%, p < .001 across survey years: Figure 5.1).
 A similar pattern was observed in those without a past-year cancer diagnosis (56% compared with 21% across years, p < .001).